prisma/specs/prisma-framework/Readme.md

 ### Introspect

 Introspection is the process of understanding and reconstructing a datasource's models, fields and relationships from an existing datasource.
-Introspection allows brownfield applications to get started with the Prisma Framework with minimal hassle.
+Introspection allows brownfield applications to get started with minimal hassle.

-To enable introspection on a datasource, a connector must implement the `Instrospecter` interface:
+To enable introspection on a datasource, a connector must implement the `Introspecter` interface:

 ```typescript
 // Schema core object is defined above